julianbrowne/webpack-example/readme.md

 ### Installation

 Grab this repository.
-Make sure you have node and npm installed.
+Make sure you have node and npm installed (node version 7.9.0 and npm version 4.2.0 were used here).

 `npm install`